vitiral/artifact/README.md

  4. `vim docs/design.rsk` and write my requirements and design
 ```
 # docs/design.rsk
+[REQ-purpose]
+text = '''
+we need to be able to say hello to both the world and aliens
+'''

 [REQ-world]
+partof = "REQ-purpose"
 text = '''
 there **shall** be way to say hello to the world.
 All of it.
 '''